eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccad.md

 		* Experience with advanced MCMC techniques such as DREAM, Hamiltonian-MC, variational approximations, etc.
 		* Experience or keen interest in FP (Scala, Haskell, Clojure, Erlang, OCaML/SML, Elm, F\#)
 	- skill set: Use Python, React/Redux, Spark, Presto, Airflow, Git, CircleCI, and more.
+	- Experience with data analytics platforms, such as Semantic Pro, Semantic Cortex, IBM i2
 	- tech stack:
 		* Experience with Deep Learning frameworks, e.g., PyTorch, DeepLearning4J, TensorFlow
 		* Experience in SPARK (using Python or Scala).
 Knowledge of AWS services will be appreciated.